security-summer-school/hardware-sec/hardware-computing/README.md

 ### When to Use RDRAND and RDSEED?

-There are software solutions much faster than the hardware RNGs provided by Intel, so why use them?
+There are software solutions that are much faster than the hardware RNGs provided by Intel, so why use them?
 The RDRAND and RDSEED instructions perform better when cryptographically secure random numbers are needed.

 ## Trusted Computing

-The concept of `Trusted Computing` was introduced by Trusted Computing Group, and it aims to give the hardware control over waht software can be run on it, by being able to refuse to run unsigned software.
+The concept of **Trusted Computing** was introduced by Trusted Computing Group, and it aims to give the hardware control over waht software can be run on it, by being able to refuse to run unsigned software.
 This enforcement means that the system will most of the times behave as expected.
-For a system to fall under the `Trusted Computing` standard, it needs to have some components:
+For a system to fall under the Trusted Computing standard, it needs to have some components:
   * secure input and output - the sensitive data must not be able to be intercepted by a third party
   * an endorsment key - a public / private key, created at manufacture time, used to prove the identity of the system; the private key must never leave the chip where it is stored
   * memory curtailing - the system must provide full isolation of some sensitive areas of memory, blocking even the Operating System from accessing them